F. P. Journe

+In 2018, 20% of the company was acquired by Chanel for an undisclosed amount.

 History

-François-Paul Journe was born in Marseille in 1957.
+François-Paul Journe was born in Marseille, France in 1957.
 An unruly child, he was sent to a local technical college at the age of 14.
 He went on to graduate from the Paris watchmaking school in 1976.

 The motto of the brand, Invenit et Fecit (Latin for "[He] invented it and made it") denotes that the company designs and builds the entirety of the movements.
 Journe's movement designs are original and he has invented completely new systems, such as the resonance chronometer.

 Journe was interviewed in 2008 by Lusso magazine.
 The writer, Oliver Walston, said "He welcomed me with a big smile, but perhaps this is because I already own two of his watches".

 Awards

 F.P.
-Journe has won the Aiguille d'Or grand prize at the Grand Prix d'Horlogerie on three occasions: In 2004 for the Tourbillon Souverain à seconde morte, the current-generation Tourbillon Souverain with dead beat seconds; in 2006 for the Sonnerie Souverain, both a Grand Sonnerie and a Petit Sonnerie for which F.P.
+Journe has won the Aiguille d'Or grand prize at the Grand Prix d'Horlogerie on three occasions: In 2004 for the Tourbillon Souverain à seconde morte, the current-generation Tourbillon Souverain with dead beat seconds; in 2006 for the Sonnerie Souverain, both a Grande Sonnerie and a Petite Sonnerie for which F.P.
 Journe received 10 patents; and in 2008 for the Centigraphe Souverain, a chronograph with timekeeping isolated from chronograph mechanism, allowing the chronograph to measure hundredths of a second despite a 3 Hz movement.
 No other manufacture has won the Aiguille d'Or more than twice.

 F.P.
 Journe has also won four category prizes at the Grand Prix d'Horlogerie: the 2002 Special Jury Prize for the Octa Calendrier; the 2003 Men's Watch Prize for the Octa Lune; the 2005 Men's Watch Prize for the Chronomètre Souverain; and the 2010 Complicated Watch Prize for the Chronomètre à Résonance.